The cruelty and wastefulness of evolution is inconsistent with the goodness of God.

-(i) Nature is just as "red in tooth and claw" today as it was in the past.
-Evolution is no more cruel or wasteful than the processes that afflict and kill billions of organisms every day.
-Hence, if the latter is consistent with the existence of a good god, so is the former.
-To make the point even more bluntly, a creationist who harmonizes the murder of a child with the goodness of a god who refuses to intervene (or even one who commands the murder of children, as in 1 Samuel 15), should have no problem whatsoever harmonizing the brutality of evolution with the same god.
-As I have said elsewhere:
+Evolution is no more cruel or wasteful than the non-evolutionary processes that harm or kill billions of organisms every day, often inflicting dreadful pain on the sentient ones.
+Hence, if the latter are consistent with the existence of a good god, so is the former.
+To be even more blunt, a creationist who harmonizes the murder of a child with the goodness of a god who refuses to intervene (or even with one who commands the murder of children, as in 1 Samuel 15), should have no problem whatsoever harmonizing the brutality of evolution with the same god.
+As I have said elsewhere,

-(ii) Creationists of the Christian persuasion sometimes reply that the present brutality of nature is justified in the Christian scheme by the Fall of Adam and Eve.
-In this scheme, all creatures were initially herbivores, but spontaneously changed into carnivores as a consequence of the disobedience of Adam and Eve.
-Thus (so the story goes), Adam and Eve, rather than God, are responsible for the brutality of nature.
-But (so the story continues), since the evolutionary history of life seems to rule out a historical Adam and Eve, the truth of evolution would entail that God himself must have been responsible for instituting this brutal process.
+Christian creationists sometimes reply that the present brutality of nature is justified in the Christian scheme by the Fall of Adam and Eve.
+Presumably, all creatures initially were herbivores, but some of them changed into carnivores because of the disobedience of Adam and Eve.
+Thus (so the story goes), Adam and Eve, rather than God, are responsible for the cruelty and wastefulness of nature.
+But (so the story continues), since the evolutionary history of life seems to rule out a historical Adam and Eve, the truth of evolution would mean that God is the responsible one.
+There are at least two problems with this reply.

-To this, one must respond that if the Fall did change herbivores into carnivores, it did so only at the behest of God: it is not as though Adam and Eve went about like mad scientists, operating on the jaws and digestive tracts of various animals to turn them into killing machines.
-Rather, such a "spontaneous" change could only have occurred because God willed it to be so.
-But a God who built the fabric of nature so that it could be so utterly corrupted by the actions of one pair of human beings would be just as responsible for the subsequent brutality as a god who made nature that way to begin with.
-It would be like putting a nuclear trigger into the hands of an infant — no better than pulling the trigger oneself.
+Second, even if the Fall somehow caused these magical changes, it could do so only if God set things up that way: it is not as though Adam and Eve went about like mad scientists, operating on the jaws, stomachs, and brains of various animals in order to turn them into killing machines.
+But a God who built the fabric of nature so that it could be so utterly corrupted by the actions of one pair of human beings would be just as responsible for the subsequent brutality as a god who made nature brutal to begin with.
+It would be like putting a nuclear trigger into the hands of an infant: no better than pulling the trigger oneself.